 Extra Safety Precautions for Winter Hikes

 - Carry your phone close to your body.
 Your smartphone is rated to perform above freezing, and should not exposed to sub-freezing temps for more than short periods of time.

 - Prepare for the worst.
 Over-prepare.
-In 2010, experienced hiker Seth Lyons fell victim to worsening weather and died on Blackhead Mountain.
+In 2010, an experienced hiker fell victim to worsening weather and died on Blackhead Mountain.
 The forecast changed after he’d left on his hike.
 We have better comms now, but always plan bail routes, and stay in touch with your people off the mountain.

 - Stack the odds in your favor, not against your survival.
 To more experienced hikers, my tolerance for risk may seem low.
 To others, the fact I’m hiking a mountain solo in January is proof I’ve lost my mind.
 I’m noob and I know it.
 I will stack the odds in my favor until I gain experience.